Feasibility and Regularity Analysis of Safe Stabilizing Controllers under Uncertainty: Problem Statement

 \section{Problem Statement}

-We consider a control-affine system of the form~\eqref{eq:control-affine-sys} and a safe set $\Cc$ of the form~\eqref{eq:safe-set}, with $f$, $g$, $h$ and $\nabla h$ unknown.
-We assume that either worst-case or probabilistic descriptions of the dynamics and barrier function are available, as described in Section~\ref{sec:rob-prob-safe-stab}.
-We make the following assumptions.
+We consider a control-affine system of the form~\eqref{eq:control-affine-sys} and a safe set $\Cc$ of the form~\eqref{eq:safe-set} with $f$, $g$, $h$, and $\nabla h$ unknown.
+We assume that $h$ is a CBF of $\Cc$ and $\frac{\partial h}{\partial x}(x)\neq0$ for all $x\in\partial\Cc$.
+By~\citep[Theorem 2]{ADA-SC-ME-GN-KS-PT:19}, this implies that $\Cc$ is safe.
+However, since the true $h$ is unknown, a safe controller is not readily computable.
+We further assume that $V$ is an unknown CLF on an open set containing the origin.
+We suppose that either worst-case or probabilistic descriptions of the dynamics, the CBF and the CLF are available, as described in Section~\ref{sec:rob-prob-safe-stab}.